gaywallet/beehaw-org.github.io/content/docs/community-wikis/lgbtq_plus.md

 {{< hint info >}}
 **Notice**

-The following list has been assessed for link-rot and accessibility as of **June 25, 2023**.
+The following list has been assessed for link-rot and accessibility as of **July 10, 2023**.
 Please report any dead links or missing resources you come across, and we'll remove them (and hopefully replace them) as soon as possible.
 {{< /hint >}}

 Parts of this page have been adapted from the [Global Transgender Resources Registry](https://gtrr.artemislena.eu/), the Tildes [~lgbt wiki](https://tildes.net/~lgbt/wiki/lgbt_resources) (to which one of our admins was a previous contributor), and Emi's [blahaj.zone](https://lemmy.blahaj.zone/post/154325) thread.